RedHatInsights/haberdasher/README.md

 * `HABERDASHER_KAFKA_TOPIC` - if the `kafka` emitter is used, this is required and names the Kafka topic log messages should be written to

+## Adding it to your Dockerfile

+To use Haberdasher in a container, you only have to make two small modifications to your Dockerfile.

+1. In a `RUN` stanza, include:

+    curl -L -o /usr/bin/haberdasher https://github.com/RedHatInsights/haberdasher/releases/latest/download/haberdasher_$(uname -s)_$(uname -m) && \
+    chmod 755 /usr/bin/haberdasher

+2. Your `ENTRYPOINT` command should be: `/usr/bin/haberdasher`